-Our sales are recorded net of estimated sales returns and allowances and sales tax collected from customers.
+Our sales are recorded net.
+For a description of estimated sales returns and allowances and sales tax collected from customers.
 Our net sales primarily consist of revenue from diamond, jewelry, and gemstone retail sales through our website and dedicated jewelry specialists via chat, phone, email, virtual appointment, or in our showrooms.
 Our net sales are derived primarily in the U.S., but we also sell products to customers outside the U.S. Our website platform allows us to sell to a worldwide customer base, even in markets where we do not have a physical presence.
-Payment for all of our sales occurs prior to fulfillment.
+Payment for all components of our sales occurs prior to results of operations, refer to fulfillment.
 Customers pick up the items in our showrooms, or we deliver purchases to customers, with delivery typically within one to two business days after shipment.
 We recognize revenue upon pick-up or delivery if an order is shipped.
 We also offer third-party financing options.

-We allow for certain returns within 30 days of when an order is available for shipment or pickup.
-We also provide one complimentary resizing for standard ring styles within 60 days of when an order is available for shipment or pickup, a lifetime manufacturing warranty (except on estate and vintage jewelry and center diamonds/gemstones), and a lifetime diamond upgrade program on all diamonds that meet certain criteria.
+We allow for certain returns within 30 days.
+Part II, Item 7, "Management's Discussion and Analysis of when an order is available for shipment or pickup.
+We also provide one complimentary resizing for standard ring styles within 60 days.
+Financial Condition and Results of when an order is available for shipment or pickup, a lifetime manufacturing warranty (except on estate and vintage jewelry and center diamonds/gemstones), and a lifetime diamond upgrade program on all diamonds that meet certain criteria.
 We offer an extended protection plan through a third-party that has terms ranging from two years to lifetime that vary based on the item purchased.

 Revenue is deferred on transactions where payment has been received from the customer, but control has not yet transferred.
-Revenue related to customer purchases of our in-house extended service plan is deferred and recognized ratably over the service plan term.
+Revenue related to customer purchases Operations of our in-house extended service plan is deferred and recognized ratably over the service plan term.